-Following consummation of the offering (assuming the exercise in full of the underwriter's option to purchase additional shares) the Class B Committee will hold approximately % of the aggregate voting power of our Class A common stock and Class B common stock, and the parties to the Stockholders Agreement inclusive of the Class B Committee collectively will hold approximately % of the aggregate voting power of our Class A common stock and Class B common stock.
+Following consummation of the offering (assuming the exercise in full of the underwriter's option to purchase additional shares) the Class B Committee will beneficially own approximately 62.2% of the aggregate voting power of our Class A common stock and Class B common stock, and the parties to the Stockholders Agreement inclusive of the Class B Committee collectively will hold approximately 73.9% of the aggregate voting power of our Class A common stock and Class B common stock.
 The parties to the Stockholders Agreement have agreed to vote their voting stock, including their Class A common stock and Class B common stock, as directed by the Class B Committee.
 As a result of these arrangements, the Class B Committee will control the outcome of any such matters that are submitted to our stockholders for up to five years.